The Global Marketplace + Language and Cultural Competency.

 - And, of course, the Mediterranean Sea and beaches.

-By taking MGMT 370, students can earn credit toward their business degrees.
+By taking MGMT 372 and/or MGMT 478, students can earn credit toward their business degrees.
 As part of these two courses, students may visit Spanish and European factories, businesses, offices, plants and production facilities to see how business is carried out in Spain and the E.U.
 Business executives will tell you about how it all works and explain differences between business in Europe and the U.S. This course often features guest speakers in the classroom who will discuss topics related to international business, marketing, finance and advertising in Europe.
 Together, students will understand first hand how the international marketplace is different.
 Could you do this at home?

 By taking IE 305, some students can earn credit for FIN 301.
 The Finance department will accepted IE 305 for credit as FIN 301 on a case-by-case basis as long as the student is not a major in Finance and they petition before taking the course abroad.